 M1 Standard does not charge fees directly, although funds held in M1 Invest accounts may incur third-party fees and M1 Borrow credit lines do carry unavoidable interest charges.
 M1 Standard’s basic elements include:

-- All open M1 Invest trade orders execute within a single morning trading window
+• All open M1 Invest trade orders are executed within a single morning trading window

 M1 Plus’s value-added benefits include:

-- M1 Invest transactions execute in one of two daily trading windows
+• M1 Invest transactions are executed in one of two daily trading windows

 M1 Finance is very much a DIY investment platform.
 While it’s certainly user-friendly, it doesn’t offer much in the way of education or support for investors eager to learn the tricks of the trade.